handfoot/metadata/README.md

   <img width="50%" src="img/patten.jpg"/>
 </p>

-One can view the metadata inside this file using Terminal, and type:
+One can view the metadata inside this file using Terminal by typing:

 `mat2 -s patten.jpg`